dlcs/book/API_Reference/customer.md

 | POST   | Creates a new Auth Service | vocab:AuthService | vocab:AuthService | 201 Auth Service created., 400 Bad Request |

-### roles (🔗)
+### roleProviders (🔗)

-Collection of the available roles you can assign to your images.
-In order for a user to see an image, the user must have the role associated with the image, or one of them.
-Users interact with an AuthService to acquire a role or roles.
+Collection of the available role providers.
+In order for a user to see an image, the user must have at least one role associated with the image.
+[RoleProviders](roleprovider.md) represent how DLCS acquires roles.

 | domain         | range            | readonly | writeonly |